SJ22032003/nest-multi-threading/README.md

 ## Conclusion

-This project showcases how JavaScript, traditionally single-threaded, can efficiently handle CPU-bound tasks like image processing using multithreading with worker threads.
+This project showcases how JavaScript(Typescript), traditionally single-threaded, can efficiently handle CPU-bound tasks like image processing using multithreading with worker threads.
 By leveraging NestJS's robust architecture, this application efficiently manages concurrent tasks, making it a powerful example of modern JavaScript capabilities.

 This project is ideal for learning about multithreading in JavaScript, building performance-critical applications, and gaining experience with NestJS, making it a valuable addition to any developer's portfolio.